GulsahDurmaz/redi_fall2024_data_circle_twitter_project/README.md

 This project is a Streamlit-based web application that analyzes tweets related to the 2020 US Presidential Election.
 It allows users to explore and visualize the popularity of candidates and sentiment across different states.

+The project employs libraries such as streamlit, pandas, numpy, matplotlib, seaborn, plotly, pycountry, and plost.
+You can access the dashboard [on Streamlit](https://gulsahdurmaz-streamlit-app-twitter-project-main-pybjne.streamlit.app/).
+(Please use Google Chrome for a faster experience.)

 ## Dataset

 To view the dashboard, you need to download the dataset used in this project.